HyacinthBots/LilyBot/docs/commands.md

 	* `member-log` - The channel for logging members joining and leaving the guild - Optional Channel
 	* `public-member-log` - The channel for the public logging of members joining and leaving the guild - Optional Channel

+---
 #### Command name: `config utility`
-* **Description**: Configure Lily's utility settings
-* Required Member Permissions: Manage Server
+**Description**: Configure Lily's utility settings Required Member Permissions: Manage Server

 * **Arguments**:
 	* `disable-log-uploading` - Enable or disable log uploading for this guild - Boolean
 	* `utility-log` - The channel to log various utility actions too. - Optional Channel

+---
 #### Command name: `config clear`
-* **Description**: Clear a config type
+**Description**: Clear a config type
-* Required Member Permissions: Manage Server
+Required Member Permissions: Manage Server

 * **Arguments**:
 	* `config-type` - The type of config to clear - String Choice

+---
 #### Command name: `config view`
-* **Description**: View the current config that you have set
-* Required Member Permissions: Manage Server
+**Description**: View the current config that you have set Required Member Permissions: Manage Server

 * **Arguments**:
 	* `config-type` - The type of config to clear - String Choice

+---
 #### Command name: `github issue`
-* **Description**: Look up an issue on a specific repository
+**Description**: Look up an issue on a specific repository

 * **Arguments**:
 	* `issue-number` - The issue number you would like to search for - Int
 	* `repository` - The GitHub repository you would like to search if no default is set - Optional String

+---
 #### Command name: `github repo`
-* **Description**: Search GitHub for a specific repository
+**Description**: Search GitHub for a specific repository

 * **Arguments**:
 	* `repository` - The GitHub repository you would like to search if no default is set - Optional String

+---
 #### Command name: `github user`
-* **Description**: Search github for a User/Organisation
+**Description**: Search github for a User/Organisation

 * **Arguments**:
 	* `username` - The name of the User/Organisation you wish to search for - String

+---
 #### Command name: `github default-repo`
-* **Description**: Set the default repo to look up issues in.
+**Description**: Set the default repo to look up issues in.
-* Required Member Permissions: Moderate Members
+Required Member Permissions: Moderate Members

 * **Arguments**:
 	* `default-repo` - The default repo to look up issues in - String

+---
 #### Command name: `github remove-default-repo`
-* **Description**: Removes the default repo for this guild
-* Required Member Permissions: Moderate Members
+**Description**: Removes the default repo for this guild Required Member Permissions: Moderate Members

 * **Arguments**:
 None
+---
 #### Command name: `gallery-channel set`
-* **Description**: Set a channel as a gallery channel
-* Required Member Permissions: Manage Server
+**Description**: Set a channel as a gallery channel Required Member Permissions: Manage Server

 * **Arguments**:
 None
+---
 #### Command name: `gallery-channel unset`
-* **Description**: Unset a channel as a gallery channel.
+**Description**: Unset a channel as a gallery channel.
-* Required Member Permissions: Manage Server
+Required Member Permissions: Manage Server

 * **Arguments**:
 None
+---
 #### Command name: `gallery-channel list`
-* **Description**: List all gallery channels in the guild
+**Description**: List all gallery channels in the guild

 * **Arguments**:
 None
+---
 ### Command name: `help`
-* Description: Get help with using Lily!
+Description: Get help with using Lily!

 * Arguments:
 None
+---
 ### Command name: `info`
-* Description: Learn about Lily, and get uptime data!
+Description: Learn about Lily, and get uptime data!

 * Arguments:
 None
+---
 ### Command name: `invite`
-* Description: Get an invite link for Lily!
+Description: Get an invite link for Lily!

 * Arguments:
 None
+---
 ### Command name: `announcement`
-* Description: Send an announcement to all guilds Lily is in
+Description: Send an announcement to all guilds Lily is in **Required Member Permissions**: Administrator
-* Required Member Permissions: Administrator

 * Arguments:
 None
+---
 #### Command name: `lock channel`
-* **Description**: Lock a channel so those with default permissions cannot send messages
-* Required Member Permissions: Moderate Members
+**Description**: Lock a channel so those with default permissions cannot send messages Required Member Permissions: Moderate Members

 * **Arguments**:
 	* `channel` - Channel to lock.
 Defaults to current channel - Optional Channel
 	* `reason` - Reason for locking the channel - Defaulting String

+---
 #### Command name: `lock server`
-* **Description**: Lock the server so those with default permissions cannot send messages
-* Required Member Permissions: Moderate Members
+**Description**: Lock the server so those with default permissions cannot send messages Required Member Permissions: Moderate Members

 * **Arguments**:
 	* `reason` - Reason for locking the server - Defaulting String

+---
 #### Command name: `unlock channel`
-* **Description**: Unlock a channel so everyone can send messages again
-* Required Member Permissions: Moderate Members
+**Description**: Unlock a channel so everyone can send messages again Required Member Permissions: Moderate Members

 * **Arguments**:
 	* `channel` - Channel to unlock.
 Defaults to current channel - Optional Channel

+---
 #### Command name: `unlock server`
-* **Description**: Unlock the server so everyone can send messages again
-* Required Member Permissions: Moderate Members
+**Description**: Unlock the server so everyone can send messages again Required Member Permissions: Moderate Members

 * **Arguments**:
 None
+---
 #### Command name: `log-uploading blacklist-add`
-* **Description**: Add a channel to the log uploading blacklist
-* Required Member Permissions: Moderate Members
+**Description**: Add a channel to the log uploading blacklist Required Member Permissions: Moderate Members

 * **Arguments**:
 None
+---
 #### Command name: `log-uploading blacklist-remove`
-* **Description**: Remove a channel from the log uploading blacklist
-* Required Member Permissions: Moderate Members
+**Description**: Remove a channel from the log uploading blacklist Required Member Permissions: Moderate Members

 * **Arguments**:
 None
+---
 #### Command name: `log-uploading blacklist-list`
-* **Description**: List all channels that block log uploading
-* Required Member Permissions: Moderate Members
+**Description**: List all channels that block log uploading Required Member Permissions: Moderate Members

 * **Arguments**:
 None
+---
 ### Command name: `ban`
-* Description: Bans a user.
+Description: Bans a user.
-* Required Member Permissions: Ban Members
+**Required Member Permissions**: Ban Members

 * Arguments:
 	* `user` - Person to ban - User